 Do you Get your Own Gondola at Disney?

-What is like to Ride the Disney Skyliner?
+What is it like to Ride the Disney Skyliner?

 Navigating The Skyliner at Walt Disney World

-It is important to note that the skyliner doesn’t run in one straight line.
+It is important to note that the Skyliner doesn’t run in one straight line.
 Unless you are staying at Disney’s Riviera Resort, you will have to change routes at some point.
-The Riviera Resort is considered the “hub” for the Skyliner and it is here that you will make your way to your final destination, unless of course that is your final destination.
+The Caribbean Beach Resort Station is considered the “hub” for the Skyliner, with a line to Hollywood Studios and a line to EPCOT.
+It is here that you will disembark and make your way to your final destination unless, of course, that is your final destination.
 We were afraid that it would be difficult to figure out, but there are signs everywhere and cast members to answer your questions if you get lost.
 There are also restrooms at this stop, so feel free to take a small break if needed.

 How long does the Skyliner Take?